 When the OS is ready to handle machine check events, it should call SAL_SET_VECTORS to register the physical address, length and the GP of the OS_MCA handler.
 It is highly recommended that a non-zero length be specified so that SAL can ensure the integrity of the OS_MCA code by verifying its checksum.
-The OS must use the SAL_SET_VECTORS function if it expects to be able to recover from any machine check conditions in which it may have to be involved, or in order to retrieve error logging and state information and dumping such information for subsequent debug analysis.
+The OS must use the SAL_SET_VECTORS function if it expects to be able to recover from any machine check conditions in which it may have to be involved, or in order to retrieve error records and state information and dumping such information for subsequent debug analysis.
 After registering the OS_MCA address, the OS can re-enable machine checks by clearing the PSR.mc bit to 0.
 The OS must call the SAL_GET_STATE_INFO_SIZE procedure to obtain the maximum size of machine check state information that SAL would return for processor and platform errors.

 When the machine check event occurs, SAL_CHECK will invoke OS_MCA.
 OS_MCA functionality is implementation-dependent.
-At a minimum, OS_MCA must call SAL_GET_STATE_INFO to retrieve the error logging and state information.
-When it has finished this task it must call SAL_CLEAR_STATE_INFO to release these resources for future logging and state save.
+At a minimum, OS_MCA must call SAL_GET_STATE_INFO to retrieve the error records and state information.
+When it has finished this task it must call SAL_CLEAR_STATE_INFO1 to release these resources for future logging and state save.
 By calling SAL_CLEAR_STATE_INFO, the OS signifies the completion of its machine check handling.
 OS_MCA can then re-enable machine checks by clearing the PSR.mc bit to 0.
+Once the OS has consumed and cleared an error record, it will no longer be available to be retrieved through the SAL API.
+SAL error records are always associated with a particular MCA or Corrected error event and would contain all the relevant information packaged together as a record, and may contain error information from just the processor or platform or both.